 Your RMD amount is determined by applying a life expectancy factor set by the IRS to your account balance at the end of the previous year.
 To calculate your RMD:

 - Find your age in the IRS Uniform Lifetime Table.

 - Divide your retirement account balance as of December 31 of the prior year by your life expectancy factor.

-How is the Solo 401(k) RMD calculated Upon death of the Participant – Spousal Beneficiary
+How the Solo 401k RMD is calculated Upon death of the Participant – Spousal Beneficiary

 Spousal beneficiary refers to the surviving husband or wife who was legally married to the originating participant on the date of the originating participant’s death.
 The General Board will pay the benefit to the spousal beneficiary if the participant dies before receiving a benefit or a complete distribution from his or her account, unless another beneficiary is entitled to the plan’s benefits.

 If the participant dies before the required beginning date, and no election was made by the required beginning date prior to the participant’s death, the spousal beneficiary will begin receiving RMDs.
 The spouse’s required beginning date is December 31 of the year the deceased participant would have reached age 70½ or December 31 of the year following the year of his or her death, whichever is later.
 Subsequent RMDs must be paid no later than December 31 of every year thereafter.